 Is protein or carbohydrate more important for recovery?

 Both are critical for full recovery after training.
-Carbohydrates are the body's main fuel source, and are stored as glycogen in the muscles and liver.
-As the body can only store a certain amount of carbohydrate, once depleted through exercise these reserves need to be replaced before your next training session.
+Carbohydrates are the body's main fuel source for high intensity work, and are stored as glycogen in the muscles and liver.
+As the body can only store a certain amount of carbohydrate, once reduced through a harder training session these stores need to be replaced before your next workout.

-20g of protein is the magic number that you need to hit to optimise the recovery process after training.
-The following snacks will help you reach this target:
+20g of protein is the magic number that you need to hit to kick-start the recovery process after training (slightly more for bigger athletes and less for smaller).
+These recipes will help you reach this target:

 Open mackerel sandwich with fennel slaw